xcart/xcart-docs/_pages/kb_en/products/enhancement_of_catalog_usability/adding_video_to_product_category_description.md

 layout: article_with_sidebar
 updated_at: '2018-02-08 14:32 +0400'
 identifier: ref_7zAsoYst
-title: Adding a video to product or category description
+title: Adding a Video to Product or Category Description
 order: 165
 published: true
 redirect_from: